EmileSpecialProducts/UltraWiFiDuck/README.md

 <img alt="Ultra WiFi Duck" src="3D-PrintFiles/S3/DuckS3.png" width="320">
 </p>

-This project Ultra WiFi Duck and utilizes the native USB/Bluetooth function of ESP32, ESP S2/S3/C3 chip.
+This project Ultra WiFi Duck and utilizes the native USB/Bluetooth function of ESP32, ESP S2/S3/C3/C6 chip.
-ESP32 S2/S3 can emulate USB devices the ESP32, S3/C3 support Bluetooth .
+ESP32 S2/S3 can emulate USB devices the ESP32, S3/C3/C6 support Bluetooth .
 It also supports mouse emulation.
 It also can be connected to you Wifi network or generate its own access point or connect to you Wifi.
-It is still under construction but form 2025-03-28 it is in a more stable state, but is clasic ESP32 is not yet supported.
+It is still under construction but form 2025-05-25 it is in a more stable state, clasic ESP32 is not supported.

-## Install / Flash the ESP32-S2/S3/C3
+## Install / Flash the ESP32-S2/S3/C3/C6
 You can install the software from your browser you will not need knowledge of the ESP programming environment No software development IDE needed
 The install from the [Web Page](https://emilespecialproducts.github.io/UltraWiFiDuck/upload.html) https://emilespecialproducts.github.io/UltraWiFiDuck/upload.html

 You will need to select the Flash size 4/8/16Mb.
 I recommend a ESP32-S3 that has a USB/Bluetooth and COM port for software installation and RGB led.
-The ESP32-S2-mini has 4Mb But you will have **2Mb** for scripts and USB emulation The ESP32-C3 has only Bluetooth
+The ESP32-S2-mini has 4Mb But you will have **2Mb** for scripts and USB emulation The ESP32-C3/C6 has only Bluetooth

 You can also add a 2812b led strip up to 144 Leds, and config the GPIO pin from the GUI Settings Page.

 ## Supported devices